for Veterans and the Public

 <200 CD4 cells

-There is an increased risk for PCP (pneumonia), and you should begin treatment to prevent it.
+There is an increased risk for PCP (pneumonia) and other infections, and you should begin treatment to prevent them.

 <100 CD4 cells

-If counts are below 100, preventive treatment should begin for MAC and toxoplasmosis (if not already on PCP prophylaxis that helps prevent toxoplasmosis, like trimethoprim/sulfamethoxazole).
+If counts are below 100, preventive treatment should begin for Mycobacterium avium complex (MAC),a life-threatening bacterial infection and toxoplasmosis, a disease that results from infection with the Toxoplasma gondii parasite (if not already on PCP prophylaxis that helps prevent toxoplasmosis, like trimethoprim/sulfamethoxazole).

 <50 CD4 cells